 In his two years at Penn, his duties included daily team training for the reserve team, assisting with the training and conditioning of field players, and scouting and recruiting.
 In his first year working at Penn, the Quakers won the Ivy League title and he helped the program advance to its first NCAA Tournament berth in 25 years.

 From 1999-2002 Wilson served as the director of the Eastern Pennsylvania Youth Soccer Association.
 He also coached in the ODP Program and guided the squad to the 2006 USYSA Region I Championship and National Final.
 Before that, Wilson spent eight successful seasons as the head coach for the FC Delco Soccer Club, where he won the 1996, 1998, and 2000 USYSA Pennsylvania State Cups as well as the 1998 Region I Championship.

 As a player, Wilson spent three years playing professionally for the Philadelphia Freedom of the USISL.
 He was a standout at the Philadelphia College of Textiles and Science from 1990-93, where he was an All-League First Team selection.
 He was an NSCAA National All-American his senior year at Downington High School, and won state championships at the USYSA and PIAA levels.

-Wilson is certified with a United States Soccer Federation "A" License and has a NSCAA "Premier Diploma" as well as a USYSA National Youth License.
-He was a regional coaching instructor for the NSCAA and currently serves as the director of player development with the Santa Barbara Soccer Club.
+Wilson is certified with a United States Soccer Federation "A" License, NSCAA "Master Coach Diploma', 'Director of Coaching Diploma' and "Premier Diploma" as well as a USYSA National Youth License.
+He was a regional coaching instructor for the NSCAA and currently serves as the Director of Coaching & USSF Academy Director for Santa Barbara Soccer Club.
 Wilson earned his Bachelor of Science in marketing from the Philadelphia College of Textiles & Science and received a MBA while at Philadelphia University.

 He and his wife Andra live in Santa Barbara with their son, Baylor "Cristiano."